JiscCTI/misp-docker/pages/configuration/custom.md

 The environment variable `$CAKE` will be available to to run MISP's CLI tool (CakePHP).

-## Adding Custom Image Files
+## Custom Images

-If you require any custom image files to be used on your MISP instance, follow the steps below which meet your requirements:
+If you require any custom images to be used on your MISP instance, you can provide one or more files in one of the two following locations.

+### General Purpose Images

-- For general images, such as the logo on the logon screen, place the image(s) in `./persistent/misp/data/images/`.
+For general images, such as the logo on the logon screen, place the image(s) in: `./images/`, ensuring they have a `.jpg`, `.png` or `.svg` extension - all other files in this directory will be ignored.

+### Organisation Logos

-- For images to be used for specifying organisations, place the image(s) in `persistent/misp/data/files/img/orgs/`.
-E.g. `1.png`, `1.svg`, `{ORG_NAME}.png`, or
+For images to be used as organisation logos, place the image(s) in `./org_icons/`, ensuring they have a `.png` or `.svg` extension - all other files in this directory will be ignored.

+These files must be named as either the display name or numeric identifier of the organisation, i.e.
-    `{ORG_NAME}.svg` will be used for the default organisation if present.
+`1.png` or `1.svg` will apply to the default organisation, `Jisc.png` or `Jisc.svg` will be used for an organisation named "Jisc" in MISP.

 ***Note*** Any other custom files, such as tagging taxonomies, must be added **after** the first run or initial setup will not complete correctly.
 If you would like to add these files in before the